A sophisticated Grade II listed townhouse apartment that sits proudly on one corner of Kelso's vibrant, continental-style square.

 Drawing room with two large sofas, two armchairs, Smart TV, original decorative feature fireplace with slate surround.

-Kitchen/dining room with central island.
-Five burner induction hob, two electric ovens with steam function, two further oven/microwaves, two full size dishwashers, large fridge/freezer (3 drawer freezer), large wine fridge.
-Dining space seating up to twelve guests using the table extenders.
+Kitchen / dining room with central island.
+Five burner induction hob, two electric ovens with steam function, two further oven/microwaves, two full-size dishwashers, large fridge/freezer (3-drawer freezer), large wine fridge.
+Dining space seating up to twelve guests using the table extenders, and Smart TV.

-Sitting room with double sofa, two armchairs, chess set, Smart TV, painting easel.
-The sofa converts to a double 5' pocket- sprung sofa bed which is available at an additional charge of £100 per stay.
+Sitting room with double sofa, two armchairs, chess set, painting easel, and Smart TV.
+The sofa converts to a double 5' pocket-sprung sofa bed which is available at an additional charge of £100 per stay.

 Bathroom with slipper bath, walk-in shower (rainforest head), heated towel rail, basin and WC.